drjerry/avalanche/draft.md

 ## You Don't Know Jack About Hashing

+Hashing is a difficult problem but the challenge doesn't lie where one might think.
+The Chartbeat Engineering team recently engaged in a friendly competition to produce a hash function that meets the following criterion:

+- its return type needs to be 128-bits
+- it must avoid collisions on at least one billion ASCII strings of arbitrary length, usually at most one kilobyte in size
+- it must be written in JavaScript (ouch!)
+- the "minified" (compiled) JavaScript function must be as small as possible, idealy under 512 bytes

+Almost all discussions of how to design non-cryptographic hash function mention two common desired characteristics: avoiding collisions, and performance so when we started, most of us thought that the real challenge would be creating a lightweight hashing function that could successfully hash a billion items quickly because let's face it, a billion is a lot of things.
+It turns out, hashing a billion items without collision is fairly trivial but producing said hashes

+First let's go into a little background about hashing functions.
 The challenge of building a good hashing algorithm (or hash function) is a perenial problem in computer science.
 Focusing on non-cryptographic hash functions, however, one is tempted to claim that this problem is solved.